andreas-yiallouros/LSE_Turtle_Games/README.md

 - Kurtosis is consistent across all data sets with values above 30.

 - The Q-Q plots are also consistent across the data sets.
-They all confirm a fat tail on the high end of sales values (some products sell at many standard deviations above the mean) and no tail at the low end of sales values.
+They all confirm a heavy tail on the high end of sales values (some products sell at many standard deviations above the mean) and a light tail at the low end of sales values.

 - Other country sales are slightly less predictable which could be simply due to relatively small numbers.